 The Griffith Journey

 What was your Griffith College experience like?

-In my experience, I realised that a portion of Griffith grads outperform other colleges alumni.
+In my experience, I realised that a portion of Griffith College graduates outperform other colleges alumni.
 Griffith focuses on practicality in certain courses rather than just the academic side.
 I don’t have the data to back this point up, but in my experience, I have observed that

-For example, here in HubSpot, we have multiple Griffith graduates, and one, in particular, is a multi-award winning employee.
+For example, in HubSpot, there are multiple Griffith graduates, and one, in particular, is a multi-award winning employee.
 He’s won all of our internal awards for killing all his targets and helping other staff.

 What was your overall experience in Griffith?